Summary: She liked bright almost obnoxious colors for a reason.

-“Are those your real eyes?”
-Was the forever-asked question.
+“Are those your real eyes?” was the forever-asked question.

 Keva sighed, pulling her orange coat tighter around her and picked at her oddly fitting royal blue boots.
 She liked bright, almost obnoxious colors for a reason.
 The colors were often a great diversion from her facial flaws and communication skills.
-She had since learned it was better for others to be baffled by pink contacts than the scar above her eye.
+She had learned it was better for others to be baffled by pink contacts than the scar above her eye.
 Her black coiled hair with neon green streaks greeted her in the shop’s clear window.

 She needed to pick up her mother’s cake quickly.
 No more mental dawdling.

 A sickly-sweet tune played inside the very white cake shop.
 White walls, white floors, and white display cases coupled with the giddy tune made Keva feel like she was enclosed in a marshmallow.
-Not the most comforting thought considering I hate marshmallows.

 A heavyset elderly man with an off-white cotton shirt ironed to perfection stood up from his seat behind the counter.
 As if an artist had skillfully etched them in there, bags hung underneath his eyes.
 He swung a gray apron around his waist and put on an expectant face.

-“Can I help ya?”
-The shopkeeper asked her, his voice somewhere between polite and impatient.
+“Can I help ya?” the shopkeeper asked her, his voice somewhere between polite and impatient.

 Keva fumbled with her hands for a moment and watched her yellow nail polish glitter from the shop’s lights.
 “I… My mom, Jean Knight, ordered a cake from you.”

-He bent down pulling out a rack from the display case before pushing it back into position.
+He bent down, pulling out a rack from the display case before pushing it back into position.
 He placed a white box decorated with pink cursive writing next to the cash register.

 “Ain’t you hot, kid?”
 He wiped his brow and his gray-blue eyes almost narrowed.
 “It’s a scorcher outside.
 Doing all I can to keep my cakes alive.”